romanyanke/daynight/README.md

 ## Brightness

 Brightness is a value between 0 and 1.
 Zero is the darkest value, and 1 is the most bright one.
-The brightness is 0.5 on sunrise and sunset.
+The brightness is 0.5 at sunrise and sunset.

 ## Changelog